Was It Your Straw in That Turtle’s Nose?

 If this all has you feeling a little hopeless, know that there are many things you can do to help.
 And even the smallest step in the right direction is worth taking.

-Check out these guides from BBC Plastics Watch and the Plastic Pollution Coalition to learn more about what you can do to reduce harm to wildlife from plastic pollution.
+Check out these guides from BBC Plastics Watch and the Plastic Pollution Coalition to learn more about what you can do to reduce harm to wildlife from plastic pollution and STOP using plastic straws and plastic disposables.

 To find more about where plastic straws are illegal around the world, and which states/cities have banned single-use plastic, visit our Plastic Straw Bans' page.